DKiloDesigns/CreatorFlow/creatorflow-app/DEVELOPER.md

-# CreatorFlow Developer Guide
+# floai.studio Developer Guide

-This document provides important information for developers working on the CreatorFlow project to avoid common issues and ensure smooth development.
+This document provides important information for developers working on the floai.studio project to avoid common issues and ensure smooth development.

 ## Common Issues and Solutions